 Note that unlike the other tools on this list, DuckDuckGo doesn’t hide your browsing history from your ISP; it simply doesn’t track or record your search history.

 Bonus tip: Don’t rely on incognito mode for privacy

 Many people believe that using a browser window in “incognito” or “private” mode will hide your IP address from nosy third parties, including ISPs.

-However, that is not true.
+Unfortunately, this belief is false.
 The only difference between regular browsing and incognito browsing is that your history is not stored on your browser.
-If someone were to try and uncover your search history, they would be unable to do so on your device.
+It simply means that if someone else with access to your device tried to access your browsing history, they would be unable to find it.

 Your browsing activity, however, is still being sent to your ISP regardless of whether you’re using incognito mode.
 Likewise, your IP address is still visible to the sites that you visit.
 If you consent to cookies, they will also be stored on your computer and used to track your activity.
 There are little to no advanced security functions in incognito mode, and using it won’t safeguard your digital footprint.